 Supply Evidence in Writing

-- Documentation – Be sure to attach copies of all paperwork acquired as a result of the accident.
-Making a statement in your letter is one thing, but being able to back it up with documentation adds a whole new level of credibility.
+- Documentation – Be sure to attach copies of all paperwork acquired.
+Making a statement in your letter is one thing, but being able to back it up with documentation adds credibility.
 Police reports, renderings of the scene, and statements from the driver of the other vehicle are examples of such documentation.

-- Photos – If you were able to take photos at the scene of the accident, it could help your case tremendously.
+- Photos – Photos could help your case tremendously.
 Photos of the damage and the overall scene help the insurance companies understand what happened.
-Getting close to the damage with photographs of the nitty-gritty details is a good idea, as is snapping pictures of larger sections of the scene so that all those details can be put in context.
+Getting close to the damage with photographs of the details is a good idea, as is snapping pictures of larger sections of the scene so that all those details can be put in context.

 - Witnesses – It can bode well for your case if you are able to give the name and contact information of an impartial witness to the accident who can vouch for you.